 Six ways to prepare for spine surgery

 If you’ve made the decision to proceed with surgery to relieve your back pain, there are things you can do to improve your recovery.
-Michael Peelle, MD, Palmetto Health-USC Spine Center, offers six steps you can take for an optimal outcome.
+Michael Peelle, MD offered six steps you can take for an optimal outcome.

 - Don’t neglect movement before surgery.
 Although back pain can be debilitating, it is important to maintain physical activity prior to surgery.
 Not only does this help you maintain or achieve a healthy weight, which speeds recovery, but it also decreases your likelihood of getting a blood clot or circulation issues that affect surgery.